jihoonog/School-Notes-Public/README.md

 ## The "Wacky" Cover Art
 As a Computing Science major I get exposed to a lot different programming and computing books.
 For example:
 - Compilers: Principles, Techniques, and Tools used in compiler design classes is affectionately known as the **Dragon Book**
-- Operating System Concepts by Silberschatz, Galvin and Gagne is often called the **Dinosaurs Book**
+- Operating System Concepts by Silberschatz, Galvin and Gagne is often called the **Dinosaur Book**
 - Mastering Regular Expressions is called the **Owl Book**
+- Programming Python has an **African Rock Python** on its cover
+- MySQL in a Nutshell has a **Pied Kingfisher** on its cover

 A lot of it can be traced back to O'Reilly Media as they started this trend as a way to distinguish themselves from other publishers.

 To continue the trend I decided to give a fantasy flair to further increase the DnDness of my notes.
-Plus they provide excellent symbolism to the content of the course.
+Plus they provide a good metaphor to the content of the course.

+I'm half tempted to call CMPUT-415 which is the compiler design course "How to Clang your Dragon"

 ## To Build my Notes
 In order to build these notes yourself you need at least one program: